RubiksImplosion/Minecraft-TAS/README.md

 `yaw <value>` - Sets the player's yaw to the specified value*

+`+autojump|-autojump` - Enables automatic jumping the moment the player hits the ground

 `pitch <value>` - Sets the player's pitch to the specified value*

 `scrollup <value>` - Scrolls the mouse wheel up the given amount